janczuramateusz7-eng/imdb-mobile-testing/jira/jira-story.md

 ## 🐞 Bugs

-Two bugs were identified and reported during testing.
+Bugs were identified and reported during testing.

 Each bug included:
 - environment